tracim/tracim/backend/doc/live_messages.md

 ## Tracim Live Messages

-Tracim Lives messages are events send from the tracim server to the browser client using ServerSideEvents (SSE) on the `/api/users/<user_id>/live_messages` endpoint.
+Tracim Live Messages are events sent from the Tracim server to the browser client using Server-Sent-Events (SSE) on the `/api/users/<user_id>/live_messages` endpoint.

-The idea is that the browser client open an http connexion and keep it opened to allow the server to keep the user informed about change that happened in Tracim.
+The idea is that the browser client opens an HTTP connection and keep it opened to allow the server to keep the user informed about changes that happened in Tracim.

 ## TLM Exemple